-Exotic and invasive plants established in Maryland are threatening forests and other native plant communities.
+Exotic and invasive plants established in Maryland are threatening forests and other native plant communities, and are widespread, particularly in Central Maryland.
 Many of these plant species were introduced prior to the initiation of federal plant quarantines in 1919 and others have been introduced more recently for landscaping, wildlife habitat, or erosion control.
-Favorable climate and soil conditions and the competitors to keep them in check are allowing these introduced species to spread menacing to proportions.
-These invasions alter the structure and composition of the local ecosystem and lead to a reduction in biodiversity and a breakdown of absence of regional distinctiveness.
+Favorable climate and soil conditions and the absence of competitors to keep them in check are allowing these introduced species to spread to menacing proportions.
+These invasions alter the structure and composition of the local ecosystem and lead to a reduction in biodiversity and a breakdown of regional distinctiveness.